 Whether you’re dealing with muddy trail dust or everyday grime, it’s crucial to keep your boots squeaky clean.
 Different boot materials call for different cleaning methods:

-• Suede: Handle with care!
 Use a suede brush to tease away dirt particles.
-For stubborn stains, consult a professional cleaner.
+For stubborn stains, consult a professional cleaner. - Nylon:

-• Nylon: Rinse and repeat!
 Simply hand wash in lukewarm water with a mild detergent.
-Rinse thoroughly and let air dry.
+Rinse thoroughly and let air dry. - Rubber:

 Tackling Tough Stains and Odors: A Boot’s Nightmare